Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Applications of R-QIM in Static DNN Watermarking

-For the reason of enabling a reversible property to DNN watermarks, \cite{Guan_2020} has introduced the integrity protection of DNN model, in which a scheme has been proposed to verify whether a DNN is tampered by comparing the bit difference of weights between the restored and the original models.
-In a similar vein to \cite{Guan_2020}'s, an integrity protection scheme employing R-QIM is depicted in Fig. \ref{Fig. Process} (a).
-In the figure, Alice embeds her watermarks into a commercialized DNN model $\mathbf{W}$ via the \textbf{Mark} algorithm, and outputs a watermarked DNN model $\mathbf{W}_{wtm}$.
-During the process of transmission, Mallory illegally intercepts $\mathbf{W}_{wtm}$, tampers its weights, and shares it in profits.
-For the sake of identifying tampering, we define two types of operations for noiseless or noisy channels.
+In this scheme, Alice embeds her watermarks into a commercialized DNN model $\mathbf{W}$ using the \textbf{Mark} algorithm \cite{Guan_2020}, resulting in a watermarked DNN model $\mathbf{W}_{wtm}$.
+During transmission, Mallory illegally intercepts $\mathbf{W}_{wtm}$, modifies its weights, and profits from sharing the tampered model.
+To identify tampering, we define two types of operations for noiseless and noisy channels.

-\begin{itemize} \item \textbf{Noiseless channel.} Since correct recovering is guaranteed, the tampered DNN model is recovered by \textbf{Restore} to obtain an estimated model.
-Notably, since Eq. (\ref{Eq.
-QY-RW recovering}) contains $Q_{\frac{\Delta}{|\mathcal{M}|}+k}(y)$, which can be regarded as watermark extraction.
-Thus the \textbf{Restore} function can meet the demand of perfect recovery after watermark extraction.
-At last, the weights between the restored and the original models are compared via a difference function $\mathrm{Diff(\cdot)}$, which outputs a difference ratio $b$.
-Due to the sensitiveness of the recovering process, minor changes of $\mathbf{W}_{wtm}$ would lead to a difference on the weights of restored model.
-This feature makes it possible for integrity judgment, in which $b=1$ (or $b=0$) implies that $\mathbf{W}_{wtm}$ has (not) been tampered. \item \textbf{Noisy channel.} Tampering of DNN models can be identified when the noise term $n$ is small enough.
-Thanks to Eq. (\ref{Eq.
-QY-RW recovering difference}), we can measure the difference between the restored and the original models in theory, such that the comparison in $\mathrm{Diff(\cdot)}$ can proceed excluding the interference of noise term $n$.
-In this scenario, we compute the theoretical difference between the restored and the original models by Eq. (\ref{Eq.
-QY-RW recovering difference}), compare the theoretical difference, and obtain a difference ratio $b$.
-When $b=1$ (or $b=0$), it implies that $\mathbf{W}_{wtm}$ has (not) been tampered. \end{itemize}
+\begin{itemize} \item \textbf{Noiseless channel:} In this scenario, where correct recovery is guaranteed, the tampered DNN model is restored using the \textbf{Restore} algorithm \cite{Guan_2020} to obtain an estimated model.
+Notably, the \textbf{Restore} function can meet the requirements of perfect recovery after watermark extraction since Equation (\ref{Eq.
+QY-RW recovering}) \cite{Guan_2020} contains $Q_{\frac{\Delta}{|\mathcal{M}|}+k}(y)$, which can be regarded as watermark extraction.
+The weights of the restored model are then compared to the original model using a difference function $\mathrm{Diff}(\cdot)$, which calculates a difference ratio $b$.
+Due to the sensitivity of the recovery process, even minor changes to $\mathbf{W}_{wtm}$ would lead to differences in the weights of the restored model.
+This characteristic allows for integrity assessment, where $b=1$ (or $b=0$) indicates that $\mathbf{W}_{wtm}$ has (not) been tampered with. \item \textbf{Noisy channel:} In this scenario, tampering of DNN models can be identified when the noise term $n$ is sufficiently small.
+By leveraging Equation (\ref{Eq.
+QY-RW recovering difference}) \cite{Guan_2020}, the difference between the restored and original models can be theoretically measured, allowing for a comparison that excludes the interference of the noise term $n$.
+Theoretical differences between the restored and original models are computed using Equation (\ref{Eq.
+QY-RW recovering difference}) \cite{Guan_2020}, and a difference ratio $b$ is obtained.
+When $b=1$ (or $b=0$), it indicates that $\mathbf{W}_{wtm}$ has (not) been tampered with. \end{itemize}